KDAB/KDGpu/README.md

 of verbosity involved.

-KDGpu also aims to make it easy to teach the concepts of modern graphics programming without having ot ge bogged down in the intricacies.
+KDGpu also aims to make it easy to teach the concepts of modern graphics programming without having to be bogged down in the intricacies.

 KDGpu is independent of any particular windowing system.
 You can use it purely with platform native APIs or you can checkout the included KDGpuExample library which makes it trivial to